-I hope you prayed that prayer sincerely.
-If you did, consider what God has given you...
+If you prayed that prayer sincerely, consider what God has given you…

 “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
 (Ephesians 2:8-10 ESV)

 “And this is the testimony, that God gave us eternal life, and this life is in his Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life.
 I write these things to you who believe in the name of the Son of God that you may know that you have eternal life.”
 (1 John 5:11-13 ESV)